 Most Colorado lawyers charge anywhere from 33% to 40%.
-Allen Accident Law only charges 28%, which is one of the lowest contingency fees in Colorado.
+Allen Accident Law only charges one of the lowest contingency fees in Colorado.
 I am very proud of that and am very happy that I can put more money in my clients’ pockets than most other attorneys.

 5. You only have one chance to prove your case and damages

 If you try to represent yourself in court or in settlement negotiations with the insurance company, then you are opening yourself up to many issues and probable, permanent mistakes.
 This is why it is always in your best interests to hire an experienced personal injury lawyer who will not make mistakes and will fight for your rights.

 Many have heard the expression that only a fool represents himself.
 I’m an experienced car accident attorney with more than 22 years of experience.
 But if I was injured in an accident, I would hire another experienced auto accident lawyer.